L.A. deputies tackled and arrested a reporter. Her videos contradict their claims about the incident.

 Asked by The Post to clarify those claims in light of Huang’s videos showing her clearly identifying herself as a reporter, a department spokesperson declined to comment citing an ongoing investigation.

-NRP officials called for Huang’s charges to be dropped.
+NPR officials called for Huang’s charges to be dropped.

 “Her arrest is the latest in a series of troubling interactions between our reporters and some local law enforcement officers,” Herb Scannell, chief executive of Southern California Public Radio, said in a statement to the Times.
 “Journalists provide an essential service, providing fair, accurate and timely journalism and without them, our democracy is at risk.”